diem/off-chain-reference/specs/protocol.md

 **Implementation Note:** Both requests and responses need to be processed in a specific order to ensure that the joint objects remain consistent.
 However, an implementation may chose to buffer out-of-order requests and responses, for later when they become eligible for processing, rather than immediately responding with a protocol error of type `wait` or `missing`.
 This limits the need for retransmissions saving on bandwidth costs and reducing latency -- and in practice limits the use of the `wait` or `missing` protocol errors to cases when message caches are full.

-However, to ensure compatibility with simple implementation as well as crash recovery all implementations should be capable of re-transmitting requests that that returned a `wait` or `missing` protocol error, and also re-issue commands from the local sequence that have received no response after some timeout or upon reconnection with another VASP.
+However, to ensure compatibility with simple implementation as well as crash recovery all implementations should be capable of re-transmitting requests that returned a `wait` or `missing` protocol error, and also re-issue commands from the local sequence that have received no response after some timeout or upon reconnection with another VASP.

 ## PaymentCommand Data Structures and Protocol